 Insurance companies share in the index’s upside when markets are up.
 They do this with simple cap rates and/or participation rates.
-For example, if the S&P is up 20% one year with a policy cap rate of 12%, then 12% would be the rate of interest earned that year.
+For example, if the S&P is up 20% one year, a policy with a cap rate of 12% will credit the policy with 12% interest that year.
 Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company.
 The insurance companies take all the risk.

 The results are impressive as consumers are flocking to the safety of indexed universal life insurance.
 The product had $2.3 billion in sales for 2019 and the first half of 2020 saw more of the same record breaking growth.

 Why Universal Life Insurance?

-The retirement vehicle of choice for many corporate employees is a 401(k).
-At the same time, the market risk with 401(k)s is well understood by investors.
-In addition to the market risks, there are contribution limits, taxes that are deferred until withdrawal time and there are substantial fees.
-For many, a 401(k) is not the perfect retirement solution, by itself.
+The retirement vehicle for many corporate employees is a 401(k).
+There is market risk with 401(k)s which is fairly well understood by individual investors.
+In addition to the market risks they assume, there are contribution limits, taxes that are deferred until withdrawal time as well as substantial recurring fees.
+For many, a 401(k) may not be the perfect retirement solution, by itself.
 Near retirement, the loss of principal is too costly.
-For others, they want the option to make flexible contributions and much larger contributions than 401(k)s and IRAs allow on an annual basis.
-For them, an IUL can be an excellent addition to an overall financial plan.
+For others, they want the option to make flexible and much larger contributions than 401(k)s or IRAs allow.
+For these people, an indexed universal life policy can be an excellent addition to the other investment vehicles.

 The stock market is volatile and it has been known to punish short term and medium term investors.
 Once people can see retirement in their future, a growing number of them begin to feel differently about the inherent risks in the stock market.
-Principal protection becomes their main concern, rather than maximum yield.
-No doubt, yield is important but an extra 1% of yield is not worth exposing principal to additional risks.
+Principal protection quickly becomes their main concern, rather than maximum yield.
+Yield is undoubtedly important, but an extra 1% is not worth exposing principal to drops of 30%.